amandewatnitrr/rt-compute-kernel-medical-devices/README.md

 ## Web UI Visualization

 This project includes a web-based user interface to visualize the kernel's execution in real-time.
-It features a live graph of the simulated patient's heart rate and a detailed log of the kernel's scheduling decisions.
+It features a live graph of the simulated patient's vital signs, a detailed log of kernel events, and a flashing alert banner for critical events.

 ### Running the Web UI